 My little gooseberry bush in France produced a couple of handfuls of gooseberries this year, against all odds.
 The soil is not at all good and we struggle to grow many things, apart from tomatoes, cucumbers, broad beans and courgettes.
 In fact it’s interesting to see what grows and what doesn’t.
 My rhubarb plant, a precious cutting from my mother’s old rhubarb bush that produced tons of fruit each year, finally gave up the ghost this year, succumbing to the heat and the stony, clay soil.
-But my gooseberry bush is showing promise, although many people said it was impossible to grow them in this part of France.
-I froze some of them and supplemented the rest with some brought from a UK supermarket to make this cake.
+But my gooseberry bush is showing promise and with some of the fruit I made this cake.

 It’s an adaption of a recipe in the book “make me a cake as fast as you can” by Miranda Gore-Browne, a GBBO contestant of a few years ago.
 It’s a whisked sponge, fat free and therefore very light.
 The gooseberries are cooked until soft to create a compote for the filling and the juice is used as a glaze for the cake.

 The recipe suggests that you could sprinkle icing sugar on the cake instead so I did both.
 I then decided it would benefit from a little decoration but of course by now elderberry flowers are long since gone so I used some flowers from one of our rose bushes and leaves from my gooseberry bush.
 I was very pleased with the result.

 The cake was delicious, gooseberry and elderflower being a gorgeous combination.
 The cake was flavoured with elderflower cordial as per the recipe but I used an elderflower liqueur called St-Germain to flavour the cream.